QubesOS/qubes-core-admin-client/doc/manpages/qvm-features.rst

-Internal qubes (with this feature set to :py:obj:`True`) are not included in the menu, not available in GUI tools (e.g in Global Settings as a default net qube) and generally hidden from normal usage.
+Internal qubes (with this feature set to :py:obj:`True`) are not included in the menu, not available in GUI tools (e.g in Global Settings as a default net qube) and generally hidden from normal usage (including not showing as a Qrexec target for `Ask` rules.
 It is not recommended to set this feature manually.
+If this feature is set to a template, applications may consider qubes based on this template as internal also.

 Default: not internal VM